cybernetics/JTemplate/README.md

     @ResourcePath("/one/two/three")

+If no method is associated with the path info for the current request, HTTP 404 is returned.

 ### ResponseMapping Annotation
 The optional `ResponseMapping` annotation is used to associate a template with a service response.
 It specifies the name of the template that will be applied to the value returned by the method, as well as the MIME type of the content produced by the template.
 Template documents are stored as resources relative to the service's type on the classpath.